Badhan023/HTARGfinder/README.md

 # HTARGfinder
-HTARGfinder (Horizontally Transferred Antibiotic Resistant Genes finder) is a pipeline that detects and investigates horizontally transferred ARGs in metagenomic data.
+HTARGfinder (Horizontally Transferred Antibiotic Resistant Genes finder) a pipeline that detects and enumerates horizontally transferred ARGs in metagenomic data while also estimating the directionality of transfer.

 **Requirements**
 1. Conda environment